JacobCll/Youtube-to-Mp3/README.md

 # Youtube-to-Mp3
 Tkinter program to convert and download a Youtube video to Mp3

-NOTE: Making a better one.
-This one sucks
+NOTE: This essentially only renames the video's file type from .mp4 to .mp3.